-With a few exceptions, the exemption amounts are unlimited, so the entire amount of the retirement account is protected.
-Plans subject to this exemption include any ERISA-qualified pension plan, such as:
+With a few exceptions, bankruptcy exemption amounts for retirement accounts are unlimited, so the entire amount of the retirement account is protected.
+Plans subject to this exemption include ERISA-qualified pension plans, such as: